aghoshpro/myProjects/README.md

 #### Data - [CIFAR10](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html)

+- Check out the jupyter [notebook](https://github.com/aghoshpro/myProjects/blob/main/Deep-Learning-NanoDegree/CIFAR-10_Image_Classifier-STARTER.ipynb)

 ## 1. Heart Disease Prediction using Regression

 **Question.
 Can the presence of heart disease in the patient be predicted based on their clinical parameters?**

 The [dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset) contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
-It is part of Cleveland database that has been used by ML researchers to this date and orginated from UCI Machine Learning [Repository](https://archive.ics.uci.edu/dataset/45/heart+disease).
+It is part of Cleveland database that has been used by ML researchers to this date and originated from UCI Machine Learning [Repository](https://archive.ics.uci.edu/dataset/45/heart+disease).

 ---